Noan1997/FTM2EBB/README.md

 ## **Requirements** ##

 The **pandas** library is required to run the script.
-It can be installed using the `Install.bat` file.
+It can be installed using the `Install.bat` file for CMD/PowerShell or `Install.sh` for bash terminals.

 ## **Usage Methods** ##